ohliveyeah/iosTipCalculator2/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Ability to set any tip percentage, as opposed to just the three buttons

 ## Video Walkthrough